 - Springtown Road Natural Area

-The Recreation Commission is looking for volunteers to provide periodic maintenance for hiking trails on Township passive recreation properties.
+The Recreation Committee is looking for volunteers to provide periodic maintenance for hiking trails on Township passive recreation properties.
 Dependable maintenance is needed several times each year.
 This work is not difficult and experience is not required.
 Training and support will be provided.
-If interested, please contact Dick Flint at (908) 689-2474 for further information.
+For more information, please contact Chris Blackwood at (908) 246-1810 or firstname.lastname@example.org.

 Click here for an Open Space Map

 Two hundred sixty two (262) acres, both sides of Brass Castle-Harmony Road and also Brass Castle Road.
 Property was purchased from New Jersey American Water Company in 1999 for preservation.